AnyLog-co/documentation/high availability.md

 </pre>

 Note:
-1) The value for the key ***cluster*** is the Cluster ID that is assigned to the Operator.
+1) The value for the key ***cluster*** is the Cluster ID that identifies the cluster policy.
-2) All the data provided to the cluster will be hosted with the operator (as well as with the other operators that are associated with the cluster).
+2) All the data provided to the cluster will be hosted by the operator (as well as with the other operators that are associated with the cluster).

 ## Configuring an Operator Node
-The example below enables 3 processes on the Operator:
+The example below enables 3 processes on the Operator node:

 | Command        | Functionality  |
 | ---------- | -------|